SojeongAn/Assignment12/README.md

-# Assignment12

-This is my assignment12 of data mining class

-This script demonstrates the line fitting using polynomial function
+This script demonstrates the line fitting using polynomial function.